juju/docs/src/en/multiuser.md

     administrator
  1. with the `add-user` command, which creates a generic user

-The second sets up a password but the first is left without one.
-This is why if such an admin tries to log out (`logout`) before creating a password the command will fail and a warning will be displayed.
+In the second case the user gets a password set up but in the first case the user is left without one.
+This is why if such an admin tries to log out (`logout`) before creating a password the command will fail and a warning will be emitted.
 An admin should, therefore, create a password once the controller is created:

 ```bash
 juju bootstrap aws